-• The endpoints were generally effective at handling general threats from cyber criminals...
+The endpoints were generally effective at handling general threats from cyber criminals...

-All products were very capable of handling public emailand web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
-Only one product missed a single attack from a public threat.
+All products were very capable of handling public email- and web-based threats such as those used by criminals to attack Windows PCs, tricking users into running malicious files or running scripts that download and run malicious files.
+However, one product was not completely effective.

-• ...but targeted attacks caused problems for two products.
+...but targeted attacks caused problems for two products.

-Four of the six products provided complete protection against the targeted attacks used in this test.
-The other two products missed five opportunities each to protect against more targeted, exploit-based attacks.
+Five of the six products provided complete protection against the targeted attacks used in this test.
 It only takes one targeted attack to breach an organisation, so this is a concerning result.

-False positives were not an issue for the products.
+• False positives were not an issue for the products.

-All of the products were perfectly good at correctly classifying legitimate applications and websites.
-None of the products delegated the decision to allow or block these applications and websites to their end-users.
+Most of the products were perfectly good at correctly classifying legitimate applications and websites.